-(iii) Gross presentation and net presentation of revenue
+iii) Gross presentation and net presentation of revenue

 For revenue from the sale of goods and provision of services, the Group presents revenue on a gross basis when it engages in the transaction as a principal, and on a net basis when it engages in the transaction as an agent.
-When determining whether it is a principal or an agent, the Group makes a comprehensive determination based on the following three indicators.
+However, irrespective of whether a gross or net basis is used, the method has no effect on cash flows, gross profit/loss and profit/loss.
+To determine whether it is a principal or an agent, the Group makes a comprehensive determination based on the following three indicators.